Michael D.Heath-Caldwell M.Arch.

 Cuthbert

-HMS Espiegle.
+Espiegle.

-Monday 25th October 1915
+Monday 25th Oct.

 My dear Mother.

 We are all beginning to cheer up now, but yesterday was a very sad day.
 We left at 10 am.
-In this Naval life we are always tearing up ?orts, and one gets very sick at always having to run away just as one is getting to know nice people.
+In this Naval life we are always tearing up Ports, and one gets very sick at always having to run away just as one is getting to know nice people.
 I am nearly always late at the post in getting to know them.
 We gave a little dinner at the Galle Face on Saturday night, followed by the usual Saturday evening dance.
 The "fairest of her sex" was there, but it is fortunate perhaps, that I had only met her just before going up country, only about four times altogether.

 After three years in a place like the Gulf, one is apt to lose one's head during a short course of civilization particularly when there is an indefinite and probably lengthy period of Gulf to follow.
-We are having a good passage so far, but one can't help feeling the change between the Nuwara Eliya golf links about eight yards of unsteady deck, or between a comfortable room at the Colombo club complete with fans, and a share in a very small foggy cabin, with a temperature approximating to a Turkish baker.
+We are having a good passage so far, but one can't help feeling the change between

+a temperature approximating to a Turkish baker.
 We are very lucky really, lucky to have got away and had such a jolly good time.
-Mesopotamia ought to be quite cool by the time we get there, and our real troubles won't start again before April, but Iwon't say I dread the thought of another hot weather up there.
+Mesopotamia ought to be quite cool by the time we get there, and our real troubles won't start again before April, but I won't say I dread the thought of another hot weather up there.
+Do you ever see Vera Dalton that was.
+If so tell her that an occasional letter would be very much appreciated, I can't write to her as I don't know the address.
+I never seem to get letters from anyone except you & Father & Auntie nowadays.

-Have you ever read Major [William Price] Drury's yarn about the "Guns of Gungapore.
 A ship gets lost in the Sunderbunds and is found about fifty years later, a white whiskered and decrepit old midshipman is in command by then.
 I often feel the same about us.

 Somewhere about 1950 the home authorities will suddenly remember that there was once a ship called the Espiegle in the Gulf.
 The relief expedition will discover about half a dozen survivors, old men with one foot in the grave, still wondering if "we have got half way through the commission yet."